jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 #### Big-O notation
 Big-O refers to the upper bound of time or space complexity of an algorithm, meaning it worst case runtime scenario.
 An easy way to think of it is that runtime could be better than Big-O but it will never be worse.
-#### Big-Ω (Big-Omega) notation
-Big-Omega refers to the lower bound of time or space complexity of an algorithm, meaning it is the best runtime scenario.
-Or runtime could worse than Big-Omega, but it will never be better.
-#### Big-θ (Big-Theta) notation
-Big-Theta refers to the tight bound of time or space complexity of an algorithm.
-Another way to think of it is the intersection of Big-O and Big-Omega, or more simply runtime is guaranteed to be a given complexity, such as `n log n`.

 #### What you need to know
 - Big-O and Big-Theta are the most common and helpful notations